Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 $foo = (new Resolver)->resolve('Acme\Repositories\Foo');

-was modified to accept a third dependency?
-Well, without the Reflection API you would likely find yourself modifying your code in multiple locations (potentially hundreds, if it were a heavily relied upon class).
-You don’t have to do that anymore, Reflection API will do that for you!
+Besides the noticeable readability improvement here, we are also gaining a significant improvement in the maintainability of our code.
+Let’s assume you’ve used the class Foo throughout your project.
+What happens if Foo is modified to accept a third dependency?
+Without the Reflection API, you would likely find yourself changing your code in multiple locations (potentially hundreds, if it were a heavily relied-upon class).
+You don’t have to do that anymore, the Reflection API will do that for you!